 Stroll across the Charles Bridge

-It goes without saying that the most attractive things in life are free and Charles Bridge is a true definition of beauty.
+The most beautiful things in life are free, and Charles Bridge is a true definition of beauty.

-It is an amazing image to see and to take selfies as well as group photo with your loved ones.
+It is a fantastic image to see and to take selfies as well as a group photo with your loved ones.